 Postgres

-Use the following procedure for monitoring the Cassandra database.
+Use the following procedure for monitoring the Postgres database.

 1. Navigate to Database monitoring on the left pane.